Acoustic glass partitions guide - what you need to know

 Glass does not naturally have sound absorption properties, so you may also want to think about how other areas in an office can be changed to increase sound absorption to reduce noise and increase privacy.
 This can be done in a number of ways, including using thicker carpets, ceiling tiles with good sound absorptions properties and lining walls.

-There is a lot to think about when specifying acoustic glass and office partitions.
+There is a lot to think about when specifying acoustic glass and office glass partitions.
 It's impossible to cover all scenarios and all you need to know in one guide, so it's vital that you use an experienced supplier and acoustic glass fitters to ensure your glass installation project achieves the required standards and is within budget.